Line Edit: “The Social Network”

 ERICA, also 19, is Mark’s date.

-Erica’s last name is Albright, so let’s include this in the sentence, given that this is her introduction in the script.
+Erica’s last name is Albright, so, since this is her introduction in the script, let’s include her last name in the sentence.
 And let’s also spell out her age.

 ERICA ALBRIGHT, also nineteen, is Mark’s date.